 Under the Orphan Drug Act, the FDA may grant orphan drug designation to drugs intended to treat a "rare disease or condition," which generally is a disease or condition that affects fewer than 200,000 individuals in the United States.
 Orphan drug designation must be requested before submitting a BLA or NDA.
 After the FDA grants orphan drug designation, the generic identity of the therapeutic agent and its potential orphan use are publicly disclosed by the FDA.
 Orphan drug designation does not convey any advantage in, or shorten the duration of, the regulatory review and approval process.
-If a product that has an orphan drug designation subsequently receives FDA approval for the indication for which it has such designation, the product is entitled to orphan drug exclusivity, i.e., the FDA may not approve any other applications to market the same drug for the same indication, except in certain very limited circumstances, for a period of seven years.
+If a product that has an orphan drug designation, the product is entitled to orphan drug exclusivity, i.e., the FDA may not approve any other applications to market the same drug for the same indication, except in certain very limited circumstances, for a period of seven years.